nolawi/level-access-teams/README.md

 ## Local storage
 Left app using local storage with placeholder array from api-json folder, this way i can put this up on github io

+### todo
+parentid, itemid and description should be fillable too, currently only using placehoder value